Donor Profile

 By region

 The US concentrates its bilateral ODA on sub-Saharan Africa.
-Between 2018 - 2020, the US provided an average of US$10.7 billion (35% of bilateral ODA) to the region per year, followed by the MENA region, with US$3.9 billion or 13% of bilateral ODA during that time, and Asia, with US$3.5 billion or 11% of bilateral ODA during that time.
-Under the Biden Administration, SSA will remain a high-priority region.
+Between 2018-2022, the US provided an average of US$11.8 billion (35% of bilateral ODA) to the region per year, followed by the MENA region, with US$4.2 billion or 13% of bilateral ODA during that time, and Asia, with US$3.8 billion or 11% of bilateral ODA during that time.

 Budget

 The US does not have a dedicated ODA budget.
 Rather, the federal budget is divided into budget ‘functions’ that include all spending on an issue, sourced from various appropriations bills.
-Most development-related spending is within Budget Function 150, commonly referred to as the IAB, which includes ODA-accountable funding and non-ODA money, such as operating embassies, military assistance, and promotion of US exports.
+Almost all development-related spending is within Budget Function 150, commonly referred to as the IAB, which includes ODA-accountable funding and non - ODA money, such as operating embassies, military assistance, and promotion of US exports.

-The SFOPS bill is divided into ‘titles’, each covering a different budget envelope (see ‘Table 2’).
-The money in these envelopes is mainly, but not exclusively, managed by the State Department and the USAID.
+The SFOPS bill is divided into ‘titles,’ each covering a different budget envelope (see the table below).
+The money in these envelopes is mainly, but not exclusively, managed by the State Department and USAID.
 Relevant titles related to global development include:

 • Title II: Administration of Foreign Assistance provides operational funds for USAID.

-• Title V: Multilateral Assistance includes money for US voluntary contributions for various multilateral organizations, including to the World Bank and global environmental funds.
+• Title V: Multilateral Assistance includes money for US voluntary contributions to various multilateral organizations, including to the World Bank and global environmental funds.

-It is worth noting that this timeline has become increasingly variable in recent years due to political deadlocks, often resulting in continuing resolutions that keep the government funding running while an agreement is reached.
+This timeline has become increasingly variable in recent years due to political deadlocks, often resulting in continuing resolutions that extend the fiscal year and that keep the government funding running while an agreement is reached.

 Phase 1: Development of the president’s budget request (May - February) Government departments and agencies begin developing budgets in May and submit funding requests in September/October: From May to September, departments and agencies develop their budgets and set broad parameters for spending on specific programs.
 The USAID and the State Department, for example, negotiate major funding levels and policy decisions for each budget line and then share the proposal with the White House’s OMB.
 From September to November, OMB negotiates funding levels with the heads of government departments and agencies.
 Engagement with OMB from August to September is important.
 At this time, it can receive external input to inform its engagement and negotiation with departments and agencies.